Division of Assets

 - Intellectual property rights

-How Marital Property is Divided in Maryland
+How Marital Property is Divided Under Maryland Law

 - Assess the value of the property